jjazzboss/JJazzLab-UserGuide/README.md

 🎷 JJazzLab is designed to make non-boring backing tracks, backing tracks with variety, rhythmic accents and dynamics.
 You can start a solo slowly and gradually build up the atmosphere!

-💻 Thanks to the underlying JJazzLab-X open-source platform developers can easily add new features and new music generation capabilities.
+💻 Thanks to the open-source license developers can easily add new features and new music generation capabilities.

 ## Features